jonathan-vella/xlr8-migrate/README.md

 **Bottom Line:** This guide represents a fusion of human expertise and AI efficiency, designed to accelerate your Azure migration journey while maintaining accuracy and reliability.

 ---

+> **Dad Joke:** Why did the server migrate to Azure?
+It heard the sky was the limit!